hickeroar/python-test-skeleton/README.md

 # Python Test Skeleton
-### A simple testing skeleton using Coverage, Flake8, and the built in Python `unittest` module.
+#### A simple code quality and unit testing skeleton using Coverage, Flake8, and the built in Python `unittest` module.

 ## Dependencies
 * [Coverage](https://pypi.org/project/coverage/)